Thousand Oaks, California: Jungleland USA (zoo)

-Incorporation
+Incorporation of the City

 The City of Thousand Oaks was incorporated on October 7, 1964.
 On September 29, 1964, voters approved the incorporation and selected the name.
 The incorporation became official once the certificates of election were filed with the California Secretary of State, and the record of affidavit was filed with the Ventura County Clerk.

 The results of the cityhood election was clear on September 24, 1964.
 2,780 residents voted to set up a city, while 1,821 had voted no to incorporation.
 Certain areas however tried to set up its own municipality.
 An attempt at a cityhood election in Newbury Park failed in 1963, as Talley Corporation and Janss Rancho Conejo Industrial Park refused to join the efforts.
 Reba Hays Jeffries, a local opponent of cityhood, told interviewers why she thought the cityhood election failed: Cityhood backers had to collect signatures from owners who represented 29% of the land that was to be incorporated.
-As the efforts collected 29% of registered voters, the measure never came on the ballot.
-Most Newbury Park land were annexed through the late 1960s and throughout the 1970s.
+As the efforts collected 29% of registered voters, rather than owners of 29% of the land, the measure never came on the ballot.
+Most of the previously unincorporated Newbury Park lands were annexed into Thousand Oaks through the late 1960s and throughout the 1970s, forming the Newbury Park neighborhood within the city.
 Casa Conejo and Ventu Park are the only parts of Newbury Park left, which are not parts of Thousand Oaks.
 Lynn Ranch also decided to remain outside city limits.

-Two-thirds of Westlake Village were annexed by Thousand Oaks in two portions - in 1968 and 1972.
-The Westlake neighborhood of North Ranch remained an unincorporated area until January 1973, when Thousand Oaks approved the annexation of North Ranch.
+Two-thirds of the master planned community of Westlake was annexed by Thousand Oaks in two portions – in 1968 and 1972.
+The nearby neighborhood of North Ranch remained an unincorporated area until January 1973, when Thousand Oaks approved the annexation of North Ranch.
 North Ranch borders Oak Park, an unincorporated area where voters have chosen not to be annexed into Thousand Oaks.
 Dos Vientos is a 2,350-unit housing development which was approved by the council in April 1988.
 The master-planned community was the largest residential project ever in Newbury Park.